-- ★ Gel is a styling product to shape and hold hairstyles.
-Gel is heavier than mousse and works best on short hair, on sculptured looks, or on extra thick hair. - Mousse is also a styling product which gives a softer hold than gel. - ★ Hair spray is used to hold style.
-Using too much will make hair sticky. - ★ Hair wax is used to hold hairstyles.
-It does not harden like hair gel - To maintain the health of your hair, use a shampoo and conditioner that is designed for your hair type.
-These would include natural, dry/damaged, fine, and oily.
+- Gel is a styling product to shape and hold hairstyles.
+Gel is heavier than mousse and works best on short hair, on sculptured looks, or on extra thick hair. - Mousse is also a styling product which gives a softer hold than gel. - Hair spray is used to hold style.
+Using too much will make hair sticky. - Hair wax is used to hold hairstyles.
+It does not harden like hair gel. - TIP To maintain the health of your hair, use a shampoo and conditioner that is designed for your hair type.
+These would include normal, dry/damaged, fine, and oily.
 It is recommended that the shampoo and conditioner are for the same type of hair.
 Wash as frequently as required.

-Rinse thoroughly. - When applying shampoo, first spread evenly in your palms, massage into your scalp working into a lather and working down to the tips.
+Rinse thoroughly. - TIP When applying shampoo, first spread evenly in your palms, massage into your scalp working into a lather and working down to the tips.
 Conditioner should be used and applied where it is needed most (for example split ends).
-Conditioner does not lather and should be rinsed out of hair. - Hair with static is caused by either humidity in the air, or from your clothes.
-As a remedy, it is suggested to use more conditioner or a static control liquid/sheet in your laundry. - Swimming may cause some damage to your hair because of all the chemicals in the water.
-It is suggested to use a dry/damaged type shampoo and conditioner after swimming, and apply extra conditioner. - If you have had a perm, colour or highlight treatment, be sure to use a shampoo and conditioner designed for your specific hair needs.
+Conditioner does not lather and should be rinsed out of hair. - TIP

+Hair with static is caused by either humidity in the air, or from your clothes.
+As a remedy, it is suggested to use more conditioner or a static control liquid/sheet in your laundry.

+Swimming may cause some damage to your hair because of all the chemicals in the water.
+It is suggested to use a dry/damaged type shampoo and conditioner after swimming, and apply extra conditioner.

+If you have had a perm, colour or highlight treatment, be sure to use a shampoo and conditioner designed for your specific hair needs.